 JURYING Work is judged by a Jury Committee comprised of seasoned guild members.
 The panel awards points based on appearance, workmanship, assembly, technique, materials used and quality.
 After the jurying takes place, the committee must ratify each applicant before the invitation for membership is given.

 PROHIBITED WORK Work produced from commercial kits, commercial patterns, molds and forms.
 Work that infringes on copyright laws.
-Work that is copied from another artist or Guild member.
 Objects and designs that are intended to be overtly obscene or offensive.
 Work that contains hazardous materials.
 Items that could potentially be used as weapons.

 SUMMARY OF FEES $10 - The Jury Application Fee for a new membership candidate, with a maximum of two (2) categories.
 Each category is $10.
 For example, if you choose to jury in Jewelry and Fiber, the fee would be $20.